khudgins/documentation/on-premise/installation/vagrant/vagrant.rst

 such as Chef and Puppet.
 It also has a basic shell script provisioner and it automatically mounts the directory containing its configuration file in the vm under /vagrant.

-Since we have a repeatable and idempotent installation method for enStratus via the solo installer, it was very easy to "wrap" the installation process with the shell provisioner.
+Since we have a repeatable and idempotent installation method for Enstratius via the solo installer, it was very easy to "wrap" the installation process with the shell provisioner.
 By adding the Vagrantfile, the solo installer is immediately available inside the launched virtual machine.